Family and Relationships

 It is usually in the client’s interest to avoid commencing proceedings which can irretrievably damage ongoing relationships, particularly where there are children.
 In most cases, settling the matter outside of court saves the client stress, delay, and costs.
 Some cases need the backbone that formal proceedings bring, whether due to an errant opponent disposing of assets, the drift of time, or a lack of voluntary engagement in discussions.

 However, these are not 100% binding and there is a risk of duplicating costs between a separation agreement and a later consent order within divorce proceedings.
-Informally agreeing to or implementing a financial settlement without a consent order carries risk as only a court-approved consent order is binding.
+Informally agreeing to or implementing a Divorce financial settlement without a consent order carries risk as only a court-approved consent order is binding.

 If the matter does go to court because of complex business interests, hotly disputed contributions to a very large asset pool or the intransigence of one party, it is crucial that the practitioner carefully considers all documentation and statements the client files with the court before they are submitted.
 At the appropriate point in the proceedings, concise witness statements and a clear understanding by the practitioner of the issues genuinely in dispute will reduce the length of the hearings and be appreciated by the court, with consequential costs savings.
 The courts are ever keen to penalize the party who does not negotiate reasonably or comply with its directions.